kognise/obsidian-aviation/FAR/Volume 4/C Licensing/0417 Launch safety.md

 \(i\) The launch operator demonstrates that there are no populated areas contained or partially contained within the toxic hazard area; and

 \(ii\) The launch operator ensures that no member of the public is present within the toxic hazard area during preflight fueling, launch countdown, flight and immediate postflight operations at the launch site.
-To ensure the absence of the public, a launch operator must develop flight commit criteria and related provisions for implementation as part of the launch operator's flight safety plan and hazard area surveillance and clearance plan developed under §[[Volume 4/C Licensing/0417 Launch safety.md#§417.111   Launch plans.|§417.111]](b) and 417.111(j), respectively.
+To ensure the absence of the public, a launch operator must develop flight commit criteria and related provisions for implementation as part of the launch operator's flight safety plan and hazard area surveillance and clearance plan developed under [[Volume 4/C Licensing/0417 Launch safety.md#§417.111   Launch plans.|§§417.111]](b) and 417.111(j), respectively.

 \(4\) *Evacuation of populated areas within a toxic hazard area.* For a launch where there is a populated area that is contained or partially contained within a toxic hazard area, the launch operator does not have to satisfy paragraph (c)(5) of this section if the launch operator evacuates all people from all populated areas at risk and ensures that no member of the public is present within the toxic hazard area during preflight fueling and flight.
-A launch operator must develop flight commit criteria and provisions for implementation of the evacuations as part of the launch operator's flight safety plan, hazard area surveillance and clearance plan, and local agreements and public coordination plan developed according to §[[Volume 4/C Licensing/0417 Launch safety.md#§417.111   Launch plans.|§417.111]](b), 417.111(j) and 417.111(i), respectively.
+A launch operator must develop flight commit criteria and provisions for implementation of the evacuations as part of the launch operator's flight safety plan, hazard area surveillance and clearance plan, and local agreements and public coordination plan developed according to [[Volume 4/C Licensing/0417 Launch safety.md#§417.111   Launch plans.|§§417.111]](b), 417.111(j) and 417.111(i), respectively.

 \(5\) *Flight meteorological constraints.* For a launch where there is a populated area that is contained or partially contained within a toxic hazard area and that will not be evacuated under paragraph (c)(4) of this section, the launch is exempt from any further requirements of this section if the launch operator constrains the flight of a launch vehicle to favorable wind conditions or during times when atmospheric conditions result in reduced toxic hazard distances such that any potentially affected populated area is outside the toxic hazard area.
 A launch operator must employ wind and other meteorological constraints as follows: